blues/app-accelerators/41-cold-chain-monitor/README.md

 ==================

-The shelf life of vaccines (and other temperature sensitive medicine), can be prolonged by monitoring temperature and location using an ESP32, Notecard, and LM75A sensor.
-When an alert condition is sensed (the temperature exceeds a predefined threshold), this device will send a Twilio SMS alert with the exact location of the vaccine, so it can be rescued before it is ruined.
+The shelf life of vaccines (and other temperature sensitive medicine), can be prolonged by monitoring temperature and location.
+It takes a chain of precisely coordinated events in temperature-controlled environments to store, manage and transport these life-saving products.
+This is called a cold chain.

 ![Cold Chain Graphic](https://intelsius.com/wp-content/uploads/2021/04/How-a-Cold-Chain-Works-Info.jpg)

+Using a Notecard, ESP32 and LM75A sensor, an alert condition can be sensed (e.g. the temperature exceeds a predefined threshold).
+This device will send a Twilio SMS alert providing the exact location of the cold chain asset, so it can be rescued before it is ruined.

 The starting point for all medicines is, "Controlled Room Temperature (CRT)"